 MS, LCPC, LAC

 Kurt Fairbank is our Director and Lead Counselor.
-Kurt holds a Master’s Degree in Mental Health Counseling, is a Licensed Clinical Professional Counselor and has a license in addiction counseling.
+Kurt holds a Master’s Degree in Mental Health Counseling, is a Licensed Clinical Professional Counselor, has a license in addiction counseling, and is Certified in Equine Assisted Psychotherapy.
 He is devoted to the health and well-being of the young men he works with every day.
 Kurt has the rare ability to effortlessly weave valuable insights into everyday acts allowing his students to learn both from his behaviors and his counseling.
-Kurt and has been working professionally with youth for over 15 years.
+Kurt has been working professionally with youth for over 15 years.

 Kurt is a Montana native, a dedicated husband and father, and an avid outdoorsman.
 When he is not with his family, enjoying all that Montana has to offer, he can be found coaching his kids in soccer or softball, or in his garage, working on rebuilding his 81 Corvette.